ChrisLTD/ubuntu-setup/readme.md

 5. Since we now have the SSH key authorized for the new user, let’s lock down sshd from allowing any user to authenticate with a password.
 Open `/etc/ssh/sshd_config` with your editor of choice and change `#PasswordAuthentication yes` to `PasswordAuthentication no`.

-6. Note: once you have saved this change, execute restart ssh to reload the configuration.
+6. Note: once you have saved this change, execute `restart ssh` to reload the configuration.

-7. Now we can add this new user to the sudoers file.
+7. Now we can add this new user to the `/etc/sudoers` file.
 This will allow this user to execute the sudo command.
 Replicate the line `root ALL=(ALL:ALL) ALL`, replacing root with your new username, and save the file.
 (If you’re in vim, you’ll need to save with :w! since the file is readonly.)

 8. Log out of your SSH session and log in again, but this time use your new username: `ssh USER_NAME@<IP-ADDRESS-OF-DROPLET>`

-# 3. Run this command:
+# C. Run this command:

 `bash <(wget -qO- https://github.com/ChrisLTD/ubuntu-setup/raw/master/ubuntu-setup.sh) 2>&1 | tee ~/init.log`

-# 4. Enjoy
+# D. Enjoy